exabl/snek5000-cbox/doc/examples/nonlinear_restart/README.md

-In this directory, we have have the scripts to restart simulations on the clusters.
+In this directory, we have the scripts to restart simulations on the clusters.
 For instance consider [submit_restart.py](https://github.com/snek5000/snek5000-cbox/blob/main/doc/examples/nonlinear_restart/submit_restart.py) script.
 We define the directory of simulation that we want to restart as:

 ```python
 prandtl = 0.71